zammad/zammad/.dev/agent_docs/story_planning_rules.md

 - **M3** An acceptance-criteria section is present.
 Heading wording varies (`## Acceptance criteria`, `### Acceptance Criteria`); match tolerantly.
 - **M4** At least two criteria, each an assertion rather than a question.
+- **M5** No unresolved blocking item under a `Clarification needed` heading.
+Anything in that section that is not a ticked task item (`- [x]` or `1. [x]`) counts as open.
+An open item is blocking unless its text contains `non-blocking` or `blocks planning: no` — those two markers exactly, so that two callers reading the same item reach the same verdict.
+Prose in the section with no list items at all counts as one open blocking item, because a section that had nothing left to settle would have been removed.

 **Judgement** — decided by reading, never by pattern matching: